 Prior to joining Cleveland Clinic in 2001, he was an associate in the Department of Obstetrics and Gynecology at Duke University Medical Center in Durham, North Carolina.
 He is a fellow of the American College of Obstetrics and Gynecology and a diplomate of the American Board of Obstetrics and Gynecology.

 Dr. Barber's specialty interests include pelvic organ prolapse, urinary incontinence, fecal incontinence, vesicovaginal, rectovaginal fistulas and management of pelvic mesh complications

-He is lead or co-author on over 100 research studies published in peer-reviewed publications or presented at leading medical conferences in his field.
-He is also author or co-author of chapters from several medical textbooks, and he regularly gives presentations and seminars.
+He is lead or co-author on over 175 research studies published in peer-reviewed publications or presented at leading medical conferences in his field.
+He is also author or co-author of many chapters in medical textbooks, and he regularly gives presentations and seminars.
 Dr. Barber has won numerous academic awards and research grants, including, to name only a few, the National Faculty Award from the American College of Obstetrics and Gynecology & The Council on Resident Education in Obstetrics and Gynecology (2005), Teacher of the Year in Obstetrics and Gynecology at Cleveland Clinic (2002 – 03 and 2004 – 05) the Society for Gynecologic Surgeons Prize Paper (2008), and American Urogynecologic Society Best Clinical/Surgical Paper (2011 and 2013)

 Urogynecology and Pelvic Reconstructive Surgery, Pelvic Organ Prolapse, Urinary Incontinence, Fecal Incontinence, Vesicovaginal and rectovaginal fistulas, pelvic reconstructive surgery, vaginal mesh complications